-Even so, some will discover that the character is not far enough removed from Cruise's normal filmography to inspire a nomination for Best Actor, but there's no denying that Cruise played the role in a way that demonstrates nuance and growth.
-Any hope that the film will reach the best film will depend on whether or not its actor and star producer Tom Cruise comes out and campaigns for the film's achievements.
+Some may find that the character is not far enough removed from Tom Cruise's usual filmography to inspire a nomination for Best Actor.
+However, there's no denying that Cruise played the role in a way that demonstrates nuance and growth.
+The film's chances of reaching the best film category will depend on whether or not its actor and star producer Tom Cruise comes out and campaigns for the film's achievements.
 Tom Cruise single-handedly saved the summer box office and has received standing ovations at every film festival he has attended lately, including Cannes.

 But that doesn't mean to discount the chances of Cruise getting a fourth name as an actor, because his performance as Pete “Maverick Mitchell” is absolutely impressive, a much stronger and richer performance than that of 23-year-old Cruise in the original film and maybe anything since.